Authentication

 Note

 The topic assumes that you have reasonable knowledge of authentication mechanisms.
-The following sections give only a brief description of different types of authentication mechanism.
+The following sections give only a brief description of different types of authentication mechanisms.

 For each of the authentication mechanisms, give a Name and Description (optional).
 This is the name by which you would identify the authentication mechanism when you generate a scan with authentication.
 You can also test all the configured authentication mechanisms (except OAuth) to determine whether your hook compiles correctly with the provided inputs.
 AST provides you with a toggle option to switch to Advance mode, using which you can write your custom script for each authentication mechanism.